-- 1. Students registered for 12 or more credits/units are classified as full-time; all others are classified as part-time. - 2.
-To qualify for the NY State Resident rate, a student must have been a resident of New York State for one year immediately prior to the start date of the semester.
-In addition, those who are not residents of Orange County must present a Certificate of Residence signed by the chief fiscal officer of the county or counties in which they have lived in the past six months. - 3.
+- 1. Tuition and fees must be fully paid by the deadline set by the Bursar Office.
+In the event that all sums are not paid when due, the student will be responsible for all costs of collection. - 2.
+A student who registers for 12 or more credits per semester is classified as full-time; all others are classified as part-time. - 3.
 See section on financial aid for estimates on total education cost per year for full-time study. - 4.
 Tuition and fees are subject to change upon approval of the College Board of Trustees. - 5.
 The normal tuition and fees are charged for all audited course work. - 6.
 Tuition does not include the cost of textbooks.